Myanmar coup to dampen U.S. trade, impact footwear companies, experts warn

 By Andrea Shalal

-WASHINGTON, Feb 1 (Reuters) - The coup in Myanmar is expected to further dampen the already tepid interest of U.S. and Western companies in investing in Myanmar, and may prompt some big U.S. companies to pull out, trade experts and analysts said on Monday.
+WASHINGTON (Reuters) - The coup in Myanmar is expected to dampen the interest of U.S. and Western companies in investing in Myanmar, and may prompt some big U.S. companies to pull out, trade experts and analysts said on Monday.

 Total trade in goods between Myanmar and the United States amounted to nearly $1.3 billion in the first 11 months of 2020, up from $1.2 billion in all of 2019, according to U.S. Census Bureau data.

-Apparel and footwear accounted for 41.4% of total U.S. goods imports, followed by luggage, which accounted for nearly 30%, and fish, which accounted for just over 4%, according to Panjiva, the supply chain research unit of S&P Global Market Intelligence.
+Apparel and footwear accounted for some 41% of total U.S. goods imports, followed by luggage, which accounted for nearly 30%, and fish, which accounted for just over 4%, said Panjiva, the supply chain research unit of S&P Global Market Intelligence.

-Luggage maker Samsonite and privately owned apparel maker LL Bean are among the big importers of goods, along with retailer H&M and Adidas, Panjiva said.
+Luggage maker Samsonite and privately owned apparel maker LL Bean are among big importers, along with retailer H&M and Adidas, Panjiva said.

+U.S. imports increased in part due to tariffs on goods from China, but Myanmar still ranked only 84th on the list of U.S. goods suppliers, according to U.S. data.

+The World Bank reported a 33% jump in total foreign direct investment commitments in Myanmar to $5.5 billion in fiscal year 2019/2020, led by Singapore and Hong Kong, but said the outlook was uncertain due to the pandemic and market developments.

-U.S. direct investment data is unavailable, the U.S. Trade Representative's office said.
+U.S. direct investment data was unavailable, the U.S. Trade Representative's office said.

-In the early hours of Monday, Myanmar's army handed power to military chief General Min Aung Hlaing and imposed a state of emergency for a year, saying it had responded to what it called election fraud.
+Myanmar's army on Monday handed power to military chief General Min Aung Hlaing and imposed a year-long state of emergency, saying it had responded to what it called election fraud.

-The move sparked condemnation from Western leaders and raised more questions over the prospect of the return of a million Rohingya refugees.
+The move sparked condemnation from Western leaders and a threat of renewed sanctions by the U.S. government, and raised questions about the outlook for a million Rohingya refugees.

-Lucas Myers, an analyst with the Woodrow Wilson International Center for Scholars, said the coup would exacerbate strains in the U.S.-Myanmar relationship following sanctions imposed by Washington in December 2019 and would further complicate trade ties.
+Lucas Myers, analyst with the Woodrow Wilson International Center for Scholars, said the coup would exacerbate strains in U.S.-Myanmar ties following sanctions imposed by Washington in December 2019 and would further complicate trade relations.

 "On trade, the Rohingya situation and Myanmar's troubled human rights record rendered investment less attractive for Western firms as compared with China," Myers said.

-The administration of U.S. President Joe Biden on Monday threatened to reimpose sanctions on Myanmar's military leaders.

-William Reinsch, a former senior U.S. Commerce Department official and trade expert with the Center for Strategic and International Studies think tank, said U.S. companies could opt to pull out of Myanmar, given new developments and the Biden administration's vow to focus more on human rights.
+William Reinsch, trade expert with the Center for Strategic and International Studies think tank, said U.S. companies could opt to pull out of Myanmar, given new developments and the Biden administration's vow to focus more on human rights.

 While some U.S. companies had moved work from China to Myanmar in recent years to take advantage of lower wages, the country's infrastructure was still lacking, which had kept investment from booming, he added.

-Most of the U.S. work was in relatively low capital-intensive industries and could be relocated fairly easily, Reinsch said.
+Most of the U.S. work was in relatively low capital-intensive industries and could be relocated fairly easily, even if doing so would take time, Reinsch said.
 "It's not semiconductors.
-These factories are relatively easy to set up," he said.
+These factories are relatively easy to set up."

-The American Footwear and Apparel Association and the U.S. Chamber of Commerce had no immediate comment.
+Stephen Lamar, president of the American Apparel & Footwear Association, said many of the trade group's members did business in Myanmar and found the coup deeply concerning.

+"We urge the full and immediate restoration of democratic rights and institutions," he said.
+"Our hearts and prayers are with the Myanmar people for a swift, peaceful, and democratic resolution to this crisis – one that does not take away the economic progress made by the hardworking people of Myanmar."

+A spokesperson for H&M said the company was monitoring events and was in close contact with suppliers, but had no immediate plans to change its sourcing strategy.
+"We are closely following the developments, but refrain from speculating about what this will mean for us going forward," the official said.

-(Reporting by Andrea Shalal; additional reporting by Simon Lewis; Editing by Heather Timmons and Rosalba O'Brien)
+(Reporting by Andrea Shalal; additional reporting by Simon Lewis in Washington and Anna Ringstrom in Stockholm; Editing by Heather Timmons and Rosalba O'Brien)